masinde70/AI-for-HealthCare/README.md

    Used in a step featurizing.
 It transforms some input into something else.
 One example is binary vectorizer which transforms tokenized messages into a binary vector indicating which items in the vocabulary appear in the message
  * Featurization
     The processin of transforming raw inputs into somethinga model can perform training and prediction on.

+  ## Key stake holders

+  #### Clinical Stakeholders
+  Clinical stakeholders are radiologists, diagnosing clinicians and patients.
+Radiologists are likely the end-users of an AI application for 2D imaging.
+They care about low disruption to workflow and they play an important advisory role in the algorithm development process.
+Clinicians have less visibility into the inner workings of an algorithm.
+They also care about low disruption to workflows and they care about the interpretability of algorithm output.

+  #### Industry Stakeholders
+  Industry stakeholders include medical device companies, software companies, and hospitals.
+Many medical device companies typically have accompanying imaging software

+  #### Regulatory Stakeholders

+  The main regulatory stakeholder in the medical imaging world is the Food and Drug Administration (FDA).
+The FDA treats AI algorithms as medical devices.
+Medical devices are broken down into three classes by the FDA, Class I, Class II, and Class III, based on their potential risks present to the patient.
+A device's class dictates the safety controls, which in turn dictates which regulatory pathway they must go down.
+The two main regulatory pathways for medical devices are 510(k) and Pre-market Approval (PMA).
+Lower risk devices (Classes I & II) usually take a 501(k) submission pathway.
+Higher risk devices and algorithms (Class III) must go through PMA.